coronalabs/corona/README.md

 ## Contributing

 If you are willing to improve Corona by contributing code, fork this repository and create a pull request with desired improvements.
-Project uses [git submodules](https://git-scm.com/book/en/Git-Tools-Submodules), so to clone the whole source code tree run
+The project uses [git submodules](https://git-scm.com/book/en/Git-Tools-Submodules), so to clone the whole source code tree run

 ```sh
 git clone --recursive https://github.com/coronalabs/corona.git